radsi/UltraRandomizer/README.md

 </h1>

 ## Mod that randomizes enemies (except drone and idol because they gave some problems)
+# (YOU MUST ENABLE CHEATS AND TOGGLE THE ENEMY RANDOMIZER CHEAT)
 This mod requires [UMM to work](https://github.com/Temperz87/ultra-mod-manager/tags).

 ## Configuration